 There are three hydroelectric power stations in Bydgoszcz with a total output of about 4.5 MW electric power.
 They are the Smukała power plant, the Mewat power plant in Czersk Polski and the Kujawska power plant, which has a collection of technical devices and equipment.

 One of Bydgoszcz’s greatest attractions is the revitalised Mill Island and Bydgoszcz Venice.
 It is one of the most exceptional and charming places in Bydgoszcz.
 What makes it unique is its location in the heart of the city, just a few steps from the Old Market Place.
 The Island was the industrial centre of the town for several centuries since Medieval times.
 It was there that the Royal Mint, which operated from 1594 to 1688, with several breaks, was located.
 Today, Mill Island and Bydgoszcz Venice is a green oasis in the city centre.
 Its buildings date mostly from the 19th c., however, the cellar of the White Granary dates back to the 15th c.
 The water, foot bridges, former mills (turned into museums), the growing number of restored old houses casting their reflections in Młynówka Stream (this part of town is called the Bydgoszcz Venice), the well-kept greenery – all this, along with crowds of Bydgoszcz locals and numerous tourists participating in frequent open-air events, build up the atmosphere of a festive river island.
-The nearby The Cathedral of Bydgoszcz, the oldest church in town, casts its shadow over the island with five museums and the Opera Nova, host to the Bydgoszcz Opera Festival and recently Camerimage International Film Festival add to the incredible atmosphere.
+The nearby The Cathedral of Bydgoszcz, the oldest church in town, casts its shadow over the island with five museums and the Opera Nova, host to the Bydgoszcz Opera Festival.
 Once we go under the Sulima-Kamiński Bridge, we are able to spot today’s pride of Bydgoszcz: the Granaries and the Man Crossing the River, tight-walking on a rope assisted by a swallow.